-Protection Standard.
-Users must be included in the UNCP Respiratory Protection Program.
-Contact EH&S before purchasing or issuing respiratory protection.
+2.4.17 Provide necessary personal protective clothing and equipment (at no charge to employees) Note: Respirator use must comply with requirements of the Respiratory Protection Standard and users must be included in the UNCP Respiratory Protection Program.
+Contact EHS before purchasing or issuing respiratory protection.

-- 2.4.18 Assure that engineering controls are functioning properly and arrange for maintenance if required. - 2.4.19 When carcinogens, reproductive toxins, or acutely toxic chemicals are used in the lab, identify "designated use areas" in the lab safety plan. - 2.4.20 Ensure the availability of Safety Data Sheets and relevant reference materials for each chemical used or stored in the lab. - 2.4.21 Collect, store and dispose of chemical waste properly through the UNCP hazardous waste disposal system. - 2.4.22 Include chemical hygiene and laboratory safety compliance in employee annual work plans for performance review.
+2.4.18 Assure that engineering controls are functioning properly and arrange for maintenance if required.

+2.4.19 When carcinogens, reproductive toxins, or acutely toxic chemicals are used in the lab, identify "designated use areas" in the lab safety plan.

+2.4.20 Ensure the availability of SDSs and relevant reference materials for each chemical used or stored in the lab.

+2.4.21 Collect, store and dispose of chemical waste properly through the UNCP hazardous waste disposal system.

+2.4.22 Include chemical hygiene and laboratory safety compliance in employee annual work plans for performance review.